Amanda Rohde’s Insights in the Microstocks

 Do you have a separate studio?

-I noticed that many of your photos feature people.
+I’ve noticed many of your photos feature people.
 Do you pay your models?
-How much does it account for in terms of your income percentage?
+How much does this contribute to your overall income?

 About your photos